 The Ultimate Travel Camera : Traveling with the Fujifilm X100 Series

-The X100F offers the ability to charge via USB, it doesn’t sound like a big deal but it means you can charge your camera using the same charger you would use for your phone.
+The X100T & X100F both offer the ability to charge via USB, it doesn’t sound like a big deal but it means you can charge your camera using the same charger you would use for your phone.
 If you are on a camping trip then the latest campfire technology may also enable you to keep your camera topped up with charge, see the Biolite burner.

 The only real negative with the X100 series is that it isn’t currently weather sealed.
 That said this doesn’t cause a massive concern as I tend to avoid photography in heavy rain I am also exceptionally careful with my camera in the mountains in addition the Fujifilm case offers an amazing level of protection.

 Light, portable, versatile and powerful the Fujifilm X100 series has evolved into a photographic powerhouse.
 The true beauty of this stunning little camera is its versatility, from documentary to high quality panoramic landscapes the X100 delivers amazing image quality.